lombardpress/lombardpress-schema/docs/1.0/critical/index.md

 ### Rules

 * `front` **MUST** take a `div` with the `xml:id="starts-on"`
-  - The content of this div should only be `pb` and `cb` indicating the page and column on which the text begins in the different witnesses.
+  - The content of this div should only be `pb` and `cb` elements indicating the page and column on which the text begins in the different witnesses.

 ### Examples